She's Just an Old Love Turned Memory (album): Release and reception

 She's Just an Old Love Turned Memory was released in March 1977 on RCA Victor Records.
 It would be Pride's twenty third studio release.
 The album was distributed as a vinyl LP, containing five songs on both sides of the record.
-It was also be issued as a cassette to specific markets.
+It was also issued as a cassette to specific markets.
 The album spent a total of 24 weeks on the Billboard Top Country Albums and peaked at number six in May 1977.
 It would also become his first studio release to reach a peak position on the UK Albums Chart, where it peaked at number 34 in 1977.
 The project received a positive review from Billboard magazine in their April 1977 issue.
 Writers praised the whole album, but were especially fond of the album's ballads which they believed to be "his strength."
 It would also receive a four star rating from Allmusic in later years.

 A total of three singles were spawned from She's Just an Old Love Turned Memory.
 The first single released off the record was "A Whole Lotta Things to Sing About," in August 1976.
 It spent 15 weeks on the Billboard Hot Country Songs chart and reached the number two spot in October.
 The title track was released as the second single in January 1977.
 By March the single had topped the Billboard country songs list.
 The third and final single off the album was released in May 1977, "I'll Be Leaving Alone."
 It spent 14 weeks on the country chart and would peak at number one.
 All three singles would also reach number one on the RPM Country Singles chart in Canada.